-The pastor and key leadership realize a change needs to occur.
-He’s been counseled and threatened with his job, but he knows he is popular and therefore refuses to change.
-The pastor, who has been at the church less time than the other staff member, knows he could never recover from letting him go.
+The pastor and key leadership realized a change needs to occur.
+He had been counseled and threatened with his job numerous times – over a course of years, but he knew he was popular.
+He knew there could be huge ramifications by dismissing him and, therefore, he refused to change.
+He was, according to the pastor, even arrogant about his job security at times.
+The pastor, who had been at the church less time than the other staff member – and very much still gaining the trust of the church – felt he may never recover from letting him go.

-The answer to problems is often easy, but the solution can often be hard.
+Making a decision is often easy, but the solution can often be hard to find.